kensnyder/pretty-var-export/README.md

 # pretty-var-export

 Export any value to valid and equivalent JavaScript code.
+Uses syntax coloring for debugging from the cli.

 ```bash
 npm install pretty-var-export